How Dogs Grieve: A Guide For Pet Parents

-For this reason, it is important to be alert to the signs that your dog might be grieving.
-Let me share with you some of the ways your dog might grieve.
+For this reason, it is important to be aware of the signs that your dog might be grieving.
+Here are some of the ways your dog might grieve.

 How Do Dogs Grieve?

-The most common way dogs grieve is almost in the same way as we also grieve.
-These may include the following:
+The most common way dogs grieve may include the following:

 - Mournful eyes